leaherb/myfitnesspal-diary-parser/README.md

 - [ ] improve error handling
 - [ ] better logging
 - [ ] offer more output formats (e.g. SQL)
+- [ ] extract from the notebook to make command-line friendly